 Right to Safety

 Every individual has the right to feel safe in their residence.
 Any form of threat, physical violence, or abuse is illegal, regardless of the familial relationship.
+It’s essential to recognize that safety extends beyond just physical well-being.
+It includes emotional and psychological security.

 Joint Family Systems and Contemporary Challenges

-In many cultures around the world, the joint family system is not just common, but revered.
+In many cultures around the world, the joint family system is not just common, but reversed.
 This system promotes the idea of multiple generations living under one roof.
 While it can foster deep connections and shared responsibilities, the modern era presents unique challenges for such households.

 Digital Generation Gap